 Long-Term Disability Insurance

 Long-term disability insurance can be purchased with a 2, 5, 10-year or longer benefit period.
 Applying for long-term disability benefits is more complicated than short-term.
 It can take anywhere from 1 to 6 months to be approved for benefits.
 The typical waiting time is 90 days.
-Long-term disability benefits are designed for individuals who have an illness or injury that is not expected to fully recover.
-A permanent disability is generally a qualifying condition for long-term disability benefits.
+Long-term disability insurance benefits are designed for individuals who have an illness or injury that is not expected to fully recover.
+A permanent disability is generally a qualifying condition for long-term disability insurance benefits.

 There are various types of long-term disability insurance policies, each with its own definition of disability.
 For example, some policies will consider you disabled if you are not able to perform the job in which you were trained.
 Other policies may consider you disabled if you cannot perform any job.
-The application process for disability insurance is complex and unfortunately, it is not uncommon to be denied disability benefits.
+The application process for disability insurance is complex and unfortunately, it is not uncommon to be denied disability insurance benefits.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].